-At PIU/PIES, we understand that special transportation, communication, and other circumstances may arise that create the need for offering occasional conditional admission.
-A student may be considered for conditional admission if one of the following situations exists:
+At Pacific Islands University, we understand that special transportation, communication, and other circumstances may arise that create the need for offering occasional conditional admission.
+A student may be considered for probationary admission if one of the following situations exists:

-- 1. The student's application package is incomplete and the semester will begin before all documents can be received. - The student has taken the English TOEFL test, but the official score has not been received by the start of the semester at PIU and an examination of transcripts and telephone interview with the Academic VP or head of the English department deems conditional admission is appropriate. - 3.
-Non-program students who desire to take courses for personal growth and/or spiritual enrichment.
+- 1. The student's application package is incomplete and the semester will begin before all documents can be received. - The student has taken the English TOEFL test, but the official score has not been received by the start of the semester at PIU and an examination of transcripts and telephone interview with the Academic VP or head of the English department deems conditional admission is appropriate.

-Students admitted conditionally must meet all regular admission requirements before being accepted as program students.
-Students who desire admission in a regular program at PIU/PIES must provide all documents to complete the formal application packet before enrolling in additional semesters (cases 1 and 2 above).
+Students admitted on a probationary status must meet all regular admission requirements before being accepted as program students.
+Students who desire admission in a regular program at PIU must provide all documents to complete the formal application packet before enrolling in additional semesters (cases 1 and 2 above).